DIY Rotating Condiment Centerpiece.

 Place tape over the hole in the bottom of the inside of each flower pot.

 Use the photo above to lay out your flower pots, jars, and vase on your lazy susan.
-Once you have the pots, jars and vase laid out the way you like, glue down the flower pots only.
+Once you have the pots, jars and vase laid out the way you like, glue down the flower pots.
+Use a good amount of glue on the bottom.
 I did NOT glue the jars or the vase down on the lazy susan.
 I only glued the flower pots down and they acted as the border that "locked in" the jars and vase, and held them in place.
-Use a good amount of glue on the bottom of your flower pots.
+If your vase is not the exact size you need to lock it in, glue that down as well, making sure your jars fit in between the vase and pots.
 Have a paper towel ready to clean up any oozing.
 Be careful not to get it on your fingers.

 Fill the glass jars with fabulous make-ahead home-made condiments.
-Annie and I made Bacon Jam, Sun Dried Tomato Pesto, Cranberry Chutney, and Apricot Onion Relish (for recipes click here).
-We also bought good quality bread & butter pickles and cornichon.
+Annie and I made Bacon Jam, Sun Dried Tomato Pesto, Cranberry Chutney, and Apricot Onion Relish, (recipes to come).
+We also bought good quality bakery bread, cornichon and other assorted pickles.

 Arrange artisan bread loaves in the glass vase, and then neatly label all jars and pots.
-For ideas on making labels and label holders click here.??
-Add teaspoons to the condiments and mini spoons to the salt and spices (Mini spoons -https://amzn.to/2lbNims ).
+Add teaspoons to the condiments and mini spoons, to the salt and spices.